seank3058/portfolio/README.md

 # Project Portfolio
-This repository demonstrates applications of data processing and machine learning.
-Projects include engineering datasets with S&P 500 constituents and applying psychology-based tendencies from *Poor Charlie's Almanack* to real-world business data.
-Each notebook combines technical implementation with visualization and analysis to illustrate both methods and insights.
+A portfolio of data science and machine learning projects applied to behavioral and financial datasets, including psychology-based tendencies from Poor Charlie’s Almanack and large-scale S&P 500 data engineering.

 ---